 ITEA Annual Conference and Summer School (Kuhmo Nectar) 2015

-Information about the Conference and Summer School will be updated at TØI’s website: https://www.toi.no/ITEA2015/
+Information about the Conference and Summer School is available at TØI’s website: https://www.toi.no/ITEA2015/

-The aim of the Conference, June 4 – 6, was to promote scientific excellence in the field of transport economics and to provide a forum for stimulating scientific exchange.
-The topics included, but were not limited to, transport investment and funding, congestion pricing, time and risk, agglomeration effects, valuation of intangibles, aviation, competition, privatization etc.
+The aim of the Conference, June 17 –19, was to promote scientific excellence in the field of transport economics and to provide a forum for stimulating scientific exchange.
+The topics included, but were not limited to: value of travel time, transport investment and funding, traffic congestion and congestion pricing, vehicle fuel economy, public transport, rail economics, aviation, and competition.

 ITEA Summer School

-The Summer School, June 2 – 4, provided an introduction to academic research in transport economics including recent advances.
-The Summer School program consisted of 10 lectures and tutorials delivered by a faculty comprising a range of the most prominent researchers in transport economics:
+The Summer School, June 15 – 17, provided an introduction to academic research in transport economics including recent advances.
+The Summer School program consisted of lectures and tutorials delivered by ten faculty comprising a range of the most prominent researchers in transport economics:

 Leonardo Basso (Universidad de Chile, Chile) – Urban Public Transportation

 Jan Brueckner (University of California, Irvine, USA) – Airline Networks

 André de Palma (École Normale Supérieure, France) – Transport and Land Use

 Mogens Fosgerau (Technical University of Denmark) – Travel Time Variability